Diane Corkery Head of Religious Studies Department

 Dr Gerard Condon

-Qualifications: BA (St. Patrick’s College, Maynooth); BD, STL (Gregorian University, Rome); HDE (UCC); DD (Gregorian University, Rome)
+Qualifications: BA (St. Patrick’s College, Maynooth); BD, STL (Gregorian University, Rome); HDE (University College Cork); DD (Gregorian University, Rome)

 Modules: The Spirituality of the Educator

 - Spiritual Direction

 - Jungian psychology and the interpretation of dreams.